AlibabaCloudDocs/oss/intl.en-US/Tools/ossutil/Download and installation.md

         Enter the language: CH or EN.
 The default language is CH.
 This parameter takes effect after the config command is run.
         ```

-    4. Configure the parameters, including endpoint, AccessKey ID, AccessKey secret, and STS token.
+    4. Configure the parameters, including endpoint, AccessKey ID, AccessKey secret, and Security Token Service \(STS\) token.

         You can configure the following parameters for ossutil: